MCreator/Generator-Forge-1.12.2/README.md

 # MCreator generator for Minecraft Forge 1.12.2 mods
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/Pylo/MCreatorGenerator-Forge-1.12.2/blob/master/LICENSE)

-**WARNING: Minecraft 1.12.2 is no longer supported.
+**WARNING: Minecraft 1.12.2 is no longer supported by MCreator (Pylo).
 This repository here is only for reference purposes and for community use.
 It is not officially supported.**

 This plugin in its current state is compatible with MCreator 2020.2.
 Further work on this plugin